Professor Thewissen said of the find that

-"It's different from most land mammals in that the eyes are very close set, the snout is very long and the tail is very muscular and
+It was different from most land mammals in that the eyes were

+very close set, the snout was very long, and the tail was very

-The two other newly found fossils are of later creatures further
+The two other newly-found fossils were of later

-The skeletons are approximately 47 million years old, and also
+life.
+The skeletons were approximately 47 million years old, and

 University of Michigan palaeontology professor Philip Gingerich

 discovered the fossils after a decade-long search.